 Kitchen cabinets consist of 3 main components.
 The cabinets are generally made of melamine finished board.
 Unless continuously exposed to water, these frames should last for many years to come.
 The cosmetic component of a cabinet, namely the door/drawer fronts and decorative panels, are made of solid wood, painted or wrapped MDF.
 If cleaned regularly, these surfaces should be fairly hard-wearing and durable.
 The most vulnerable component of a kitchen cabinet is its hardware, hinges and drawer rails.
 These are constantly in use in a hard working kitchen.
 Ensure their longevity by choosing hardware from a reputable manufacturer like Blum.

-Take advantage of every possible organization and storage opportunity in a small kitchen.
+Take advantage of every possible organization and storage opportunity in a small kitchen design.
 Even seemingly little changes can make a world of a difference.
 Include an internal drawer within a deeper drawer or hinged door cabinet to use the otherwise wasted space at the top of kitchen cabinets.

 Declutter your limited counter space in a small kitchen by creating dedicated cabinet storage for small kitchen appliances when not in use.
 Use tall floor-to-ceiling pantry cabinets that offer the opportunity to house plumbed coffee machines or microwave ovens.

-From small and impractical, lacking functional and accessible storage alternatives, useable work surfaces and an efficient layout, to bright, practical and family-friendly, create your very own impact kitchen!
+From small and impractical, lacking functional and accessible storage alternatives, useable work surfaces and an efficient layout, to bright, practical and family-friendly, create your very own impact kitchen with plenty of cooking space.